udacity/kinesis_tf/README.md

 Creates:
 - A kinesis stream
 - An S3 bucket for backing up events
-- A kinesis firehose to S3 for backing up every record
+- Optionally A kinesis firehose to S3 for backing up every record
-- A lambda to copy from the stream to the firehose
+- Optionally A lambda to copy from the stream to the firehose
 - Cloudwatch error logging for the firehose
 - All applicable IAM roles and policies, including a read-only role for KCL applications
 - (Optionally) an APIKey secured API gateway for posting to the stream from outside AWS (e.g. GAE)